longhorn/longhorn/README.md

 ## Uninstall Longhorn

-Longhorn CRD has the finalizers in them, so user should delete the volumes and related resource first, give the managers a chance to clean up after them.
+Longhorn store its data in the Kubernetes API server, in the format of CRD.
+Longhorn CRD has the finalizers in them, so user should delete the volumes and related resource first, give the managers a chance to do the clean up after them.

 ### 1. Clean up volume and related resources
 Noted that you would lose all you data after done this.
 It's recommended to make backups before proceeding if you intent to keep the data.